pipomas/PhD_data/README.md

 -   `tikzDevice`: This folder contains scripts to transform plotting commands issued by R functions into LaTeX code blocks.
 Used to draw a majority of the figures.
 You need to run `1_Read_in_data.R` before using the code.
 The files in this folder are less well commented, but are readable with basic knowledge of base graph functions.

+### `LICENCE`

+-   `dat.csv` is is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 2.5 Switzerland licence.
+Read the licence carefully to see what you are allowed to do.

 <!-- ### `read_raw_files` <- not uploaded yet -->
 <!-- * `A-Q`: Scripts to reproduce the reported results -->
 <!-- * `read_raw_files`: Folder contains scripts to generate `data/processed/dat.csv` -->